orbitalquark/textadept/README.md

 In its bid for minimalism, Textadept depends on very little to run.
 On Windows and macOS, it has no external dependencies.
-On Linux and BSD, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit) version 2.24 or later (circa early 2011), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
+On Linux and BSD, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
 Lua and any other third-party dependencies are compiled into the application itself.

 [GTK]: https://gtk.org
 [ncurses]: https://invisible-island.net/ncurses/ncurses.html